hamacekh/Zpevnik/readme.txt

-Welcome to repository of AA group for Zpevnik ;-)
+Welcome to the repository of AA group for Zpevnik ;-)

 If you are new, please believe, that we are making it for absolutely no profit.
 Maybe for eternal glory or for the hearts of our fans.
 To get started, please use some Unix-based operating system which will free your mind.
 Done?
 OK, next step is some LaTeX distribution and we can say, that you are ready to use our package.
 Our system is based on the Songs LaTeX package (http://songs.sourceforge.net/) and we would like to thank its authors.